Approach, Goals for Your Game

-My belief is that we are each on a unique path.
+We are each on a unique path.
 There is not one way to journey through life.
 I believe that we each come into this world doing something better than anyone else on the planet.
 It is our mission, while here, to find that true and unique path.
 There is not one way to journey to more pars.

 I also believe that we learn better when we are having fun.
 Children got it right.
 They create fun.
 It is my job as teaching professional to re-introduce my students to the power of creating fun.
 Too many forget that golf is a game.

 Why I believe in TPI education: TPI is in line with the LPGA Student-Centered model.
 I need to know what my students can and cannot do on a physical and psychological level, so that I can be a better coach.

 Muscle fibers do not remember anything.
 Muscle fibers do not have a separate independent “mind” of their own.

 All memory is retrieved from inside the brain which commands all action and response.
 Google the Wadman Experiment to learn more.
 Our goal in golf is to train the brain to deliver information to the muscle.
 The muscle just obeys orders.

 At the gym, we do reps to build muscle.
 On the course, we build the brain to deliver a consistent golf swing.

 With brain training, it is critical to go

 through the process each time: